Iv-EN/Iv-EN/README.md

 - 📝  I don’t write articles anywhere or participate in forums yet, but I will do so very soon.

 - 📄  I have very little programming experience so far.
-That's why I'm ready to work only for coffee.
+So now I’m ready to work practically for coffee.

 - 🌱  At the moment I am studying FastAPI and creating the core of an online store.